Dragonmystic707/exalted-reincarnated/docs/System/Charms.md

 **Mins:** Archery 2

-Against an attack that uses a projectile (such as Archery or Thrown), the Exalt may use a DV of (Dexterity + Archery)/2.
+Against an attack that uses a projectile (such as Archery or Thrown), the Exalt may define their DV as (Dexterity + Archery)/2.
 This may be used to Defend Others who are within Medium Range of the Archer.

 ### Forceful Arrow